Take your front-row seat for the greatest show on Earth

 Today you’ll fly to Serengeti National Park, one of the planet’s greatest windows onto the natural world, and home of the world-famous wildebeest migration.
 As this is a moving spectacle, we’ll head for whatever Bush Rover Migration Camp gives the best view (Grumeti, Kusini or the River Mara, depending on the time of year).
 We’ll take an afternoon game drive to get to the camp, with a first glimpse of thundering herds of gazelle, zebra and wildebeest crossing the Serengeti plains.
 On arrival, the drama continues with converted Land Rovers situated at the heart of the migration, right off the tourist trail.
 Settle in with sunset drinks and your first four-course dinner in the bush.

 Day 03 The greatest show on earth

 Every year, more than 1.5 million wildebeest move in a vast loop across the Serengeti plains, in search of seasonal rains.
-Named one of the 7 Natural Wonders of Africa, the extraordinary spectacle is often described as the greatest show on Earth.
+Named one of the Seven Natural Wonders of Africa, the extraordinary spectacle is often described as the greatest show on Earth.
 Nothing beats the excitement of seeing these beautiful white-bearded herds tearing across golden grasslands, the sound of thousands of hooves echoing in the air.
 Because of its remote location, the Bush Rover Migration Camp offers some of the best, most intimate views of this electrifying pageant.
-The camp itself stays stationary but you will head out on safari jeeps for morning and afternoon game drives today and tomorrow – for a ring-side seat to the action.
+The camp itself stays stationary but you will head out on safari Jeeps for morning and afternoon game drives today and tomorrow – for a ring-side seat to the action.